CollegeOfScripting/JavaScript/README.md

 + Calculation Suites - Useful Formulas
 + OpenCV.js
   - Excellent FUN - we use opencv.js in our browser, which means the world can now use opencv!

+Happy Scripting!

+The very first thing to learn in JavaScript is that JavaScript works in ANY browser worldwide!
+How does JavaScript compare with Python?
+JavaScript and Python are very simil